 Kozo Abe, Shinobu Adachi, Noriaki Ammi, Yoshitaka Aoki, Miki Asai, Masae Asano, Miwako Chiba, Yoko Esashi, Shiho Fujibuchi, Masaru Fujimura, Yumi Fujita, Reiko Fukazawa, Junko Fukuda, Shoichiro Fukusako, Michi Goto, Yoshiyuki Hanano, Michiko Hatayama, Aya Higuchi, Ritsuko Hirose, Machiko Horiuchi, Hatsue Igarashi, Sachiko Iguchi, Hiroshi Ikeda, Megumi Inagaki, Tetsuji Inoue, Rina Ishige, Koji Ishizuka, Tomoyoshi Ito, Yoshie Iwahashi, Satoh Iwao, Sachiko Kaneko, Yumiko Kaneko, Hironobu Kanno, Megumi Kawabata, Yukiko Kawabata, Miyako Kawakami, Hiroko Kawamura, Katsuko Kemanai, Sonoko Kikuchi, Yoshie Kimura, Yoshihiko Kimura, Hitomi Kodama, Miyuki Konno, Midori Matsukawa, Misao Matsumura, Ayumi Matsuo, Koya Morita, Shoko Nakabayashi, Yoshiko Nakayama, Shigetaka Nanba, Miyuki Nishimura, Yujiro Nishio, Yukiko Obata, Yumiko Odagawa, Mariko Ogi, Maki Okabe, Nanae Okita, Tugumi Okuyama, Takayuki Ota, Maiko Otake, Miyo Oyama, Shunichi Sagawa, Yukiko Sakai, Reiko Sakamoto, Kiyomi Saruhashi, Midori Saruhashi, Yoshiharu Sasaki, Naoyuki Sato, Yuko Senme, Seiji Shigeno, Akiko Shimamura, Etsuko Shimoguchi, Momoka Shimoguchi, Miki Sugawara, Akiko Sugaya, Aya Sugimoto, Chizuko Suzuki, Kiyoshi Suzuki, Mutsumi Tabata, Shoji Taguchi, Shizue Takada, Yasuko Takahashi, Yoichi Takano, Hisako Takeda, Makoto Ueda, Nozomi Ueda, Rieko Ueda, Makoto Uno, Naoko Yago, Megumi Yamada, Mariko Yamanaka, Keiko Yoshida

-The Oregon Nikkei Legacy Center has a wealth of resources documenting Japanese American history and culture, housing original manuscripts, government documents and publications, as well as historical and contemporary artifacts and photographs.
+The Japanese American Museum of Oregon has a wealth of resources documenting Japanese American history and culture, housing original manuscripts, government documents and publications, as well as historical and contemporary artifacts and photographs.

 Sharing and preserving Japanese American history and culture in Portland's Old Town neighborhood, where Japantown once thrived.